Ryan-7/PHP-Rest-API/README.md

 The client will render with mock data if no db in use.

 # Up next
-API:  Add and Delete
+API:  Add item, error handling

-Client: Form to add item, hook up delete button
+Client: add item method, error handling

 ![alt text](https://i.imgur.com/0BLf5FX.png)